"This site requires JavaScript to work correctly"

 Contact person and consultant

-Claudia Nikitsin - research assistant and deputy faculty women's representative at the European Campus Rottal-Inn (ECRI) in Pfarrkirchen
+Claudia Nikitsin - research assistant and Commissioner for Equal Opportunities for Women in Science and the Arts at the European Campus Rottal-Inn (ECRI) in Pfarrkirchen

 • Studied Pedagogy, Educational Science, German with the 1st State Examination at the University of Paderborn